Radio-Stack/caravel_ft8_receiver/docs/source/index.rst

 have the same input and output ports as the analog wrapper template.
 The wrapper gives access to the user space utilities provided by caravel like IO ports, logic analyzer probes, and wishbone bus connection to the management SoC.

+The verilog modules instantiated in the wrapper module should represent the analog project;  they need not be more than empty blocks, but it is encouraged to write a simple behavioral description of the analog circuit in standard verilog, using real-valued wires when necessary.
+This allows the whole system to be run in a verilog testbench and verify the connectivity to the padframe and management SoC, even if the testbench C code does nothing more than set the mode of each GPIO pin.
+The example top-level verilog code emulates the behavior of the power-on-reset delay after applying a valid power supply to the circuit.

 Building the PDK